 The Bank was established in 2008 and listed on the Main Board of H shares in 2010 and on the main board of A shares in 2019.
 The Bank's main businesses include inclusive finance business, corporate finance business and financial market business.
 Among them, inclusive finance business mainly provides financial services for personal customers, including personal loan and deposit business, bank card and credit card business, wealth management and intermediary business, etc. and provides financial services for small and micro enterprises.
-The corporate finance business mainly provides financial services for corporate customers and institutional customers, mainly including corporate deposit and loans business, supply chain financing business, foreign currency financial market business mainly includes capital operation business and asset custody business.
-At the same time, the Bank currently has one wholly-owned non-banking subsidiary and one non-banking holding subsidiary which engage in wealth management business and financial leasing business respectively, and controls 12 village and township banks.
+The corporate finance business mainly provides financial services for corporate customers and institutional customers, mainly including corporate deposit and loans business, supply chain financing business, foreign currency financing business, trade financing business, bills business and investment banking business.
+The financial market business mainly includes capital operation business and asset custody business.
+At the same time, the Bank currently has one wholly-owned non-banking subsidiary and one non-banking holding subsidiary which engage in wealth management business and financial leasing business respectively. and controls 12 village and township banks.